holydrug/notification-service/README.md

 > Main functionality is achieved by ApiError what convert all data in one pretty class automatically

     All available handlings you can find in GlobalExceptionHandler class

+## Miscellaneous ##

+### Properties ###

+    Project has application.yml which replace application.properties
+    Additional profile is application-dev.yml which discribes rabbitmq connect for MailService success connecnt

+### Mappers ###

+    Project uses Mapstruct to fast convert entities to dtos with specific qualifires That functional can be found in utils package

+## Docker ##

+### Before building ###
+    Whole project is based on docker
+    To successful run you need to invoke mysql database and rabbitmq images at least

+> I configured docker-compose to run project without any issues with my configs
+>
+> If you wish, you can configure it in docker/docker-compose.yml
+>
+> Such as environments for rabbitmq or etc can be found and set also there

+### Building ###

+> To run services detached execute command below from root project dir:

+    cd docker/ && docker-compose up -d

+## Overview of docker compose services  ##

+### notification-service ###
+    Creates executable jar from Dockerfile
+    Links docker logback/ dir with local logback/ Depends on: mysql, notification-service-sender, rabbitmq
+### notification-service-sender ###
+    Creates executable jar from Dockerfile
+    Depends on: rabbitmq
+### rabbitmq ###
+    Invoke rabbitmq
+    Also in docker/rabbitmq there are configurations with default session to handle any messages data also linked to local docker/rabbitmq/data/ dir
+### mysql ###
+    Invoke mysql
+    Creates on start "notifications" empty database
+    data is also will be linked to local docker/mysql/data dir
+### setup ELK ###
+    Invoke setup of ELK
+### elasticsearch ###
+    To reduce memmory trouble I set ES_JAVA_OPTS: -Xms512m -Xmx512m
+    docker/elasticsearch/config/elasticsearch.yml is linked to docker container
+### logstash ###
+    To reduce memmory trouble I set LS_JAVA_OPTS: -Xms256m -Xmx256m
+    docker/logstash/config/logstash.yml is linked to docker container
+    docker/logstash/pipeline is linked to docker container
+    Also I parse local logback to see logs in kibana
+### kibana ###
+    docker/kibana/config/kibana.yml is linked to docker container